 Prep the right wayLearn how to think like a consultant instead of outdated frameworks Learn more

 At MyConsultingCoach, we've tailored our course to teach you all you need to know to crack the recruitment process of any firm.

 Our case interview method

-Other methods focus on helping you memorize dozens of frameworks and pre-packed structures.
+Old-fashioned methods focus on helping you memorize dozens of frameworks and pre-packed structures.
 We take a different approach.
-We believe that distinctive candidates and distinctive consultants don't rely on crutches and that they use their own minds to solve the toughest problems.
-We're here to help them master the concepts and processes they need to be able to shine.
+We believe that distinctive candidates and distinctive consultants don't rely on crutches and that they should use their own minds to solve the toughest problems.
+We're here to help you master the concepts and processes you need to be able to shine.
 We can support you in:

 1) Understanding business fundamentals: Get your mini-MBA with our Marketing, Strategy and Economics, Accounting & Finance modules

 2) Learning how to crack a case: Identify the problem, Build a problem driven structure, Lead the analysis and how to provide recommendations.

 3) Shaping your approach with our building blocks: Master profitability analysis, competitive dynamics, pricing discussions, among others.